samorna/f25post/readme.md

 To run:

-Clone this repository or download the zip file.
+Clone this repository or download the zip file and unzip, then cd into the new folder.

 Then as "root" or if your user has sudo power:

-`./run.sh`
+(it may ask for the sudo password twice)

+`sudo ./run.sh`